MarijnvanHouwelingen/Process_Mining/README.md

 This section of the README file focusses on the utilization of Poetry in for new users:
 **Step 1: Install poetry**:
-Install poetry using the pip command: ```python pip install poetry```.
+Install poetry using the pip command: ```pip install poetry```.
 Install it on a virtual environment if you want poetry to be isolated from the main python environment.

 **Step 2: Install dependencies**:
 When poetry is installed, go to the root folder (where the toml file is located).
-Then install the dependencies and create a virtual environment (.venv) with the command ```bash poetry install```
+Then install the dependencies and create a virtual environment (.venv) with the command ```poetry install```

 **Step 3: Choose kernel in notebook**:
 When the new virtual environment is created in the .venv folder, you can select the new environment with the option *select kernel*.